MrMitch/Ubuntu-basic-config/README.md

-Ubuntu basic configuration
+(X)Ubuntu basic configuration
 ==========================

-This is a simple list of the packages and softwares I like to have on my Ubuntu machines.
+This is a simple list of the packages and softwares I like to have on my (X)Ubuntu machines.
 I use it as a personnal memo and I'll be happy if it's of any use for anyone.

 Desktop environnements and extensions/specific softwares
 --------------------------------------------------------
-* Cinnamon
- * auto-move-windows
- * dock
- * drive-menu
- * systme-monitor (CPU / RAM / T°)
- * weather
-* Gnome 3
- * auto-move-windows
- * drive-menu
- * systme-monitor (CPU / RAM / T°)
- * weather
- * pidgin-integration
- * noA18n
-* Unity
- * Unity-mail
- * Unity-Jdownloader
+* Xfce 4
- * SkypeWrapper
+ * xfce4-goodies

 IDEs & Development sofwares
 ---------------------------